GITEC 2026 - Agenda

 Ankur Saini

-Acting Chief Technology Officer
+Chief Product and Technology Officer

 As federal agencies and public-sector organizations navigate accelerating technological change, IT modernization remains central to improving mission delivery, strengthening security, and enhancing workforce productivity.
 This panel will examine the priorities, challenges, and opportunities shaping modernization efforts in 2026—from advancing cloud adoption and data interoperability to integrating emerging technologies and updating legacy systems.
 Speakers will discuss practical strategies for driving sustainable digital transformation, optimizing resources, and building resilient, future-ready technology environments.
 Attendees will gain insights into the policies, partnerships, and implementation approaches that are redefining public-sector IT in the years ahead.